pearlmam/dmanage/docs/source/concepts/metadata.rst

 Metadata: data that provides information about other data

 Often data is generated with respect to some input parameters.
-These input parameters decribe how the data was generated.
+These input parameters describe how the data was generated.
 This is a form of metadata.

 Why is this important?
 ----------------------